 Interesting observation!
 We view sneakers as a vehicle for us to express ourselves and most of all, tell stories so these subtle nuances are conscious efforts from us to take our global releases back home.

-For anyone who intends to customise their sneakers, any tips to ensure they can accurate turn their vision into reality?
+For anyone who intends to customise their sneakers, any tips to ensure they can accurately turn their vision into reality?

 Practice .
 Fail .
 Learn .
 Repeat.
 Never leave your ideas in your head.